W. A. C. Bennett: Early and family life

-Bennett was born in 1900 in Hastings, New Brunswick, Canada, one of five children of Andrew Havelock Bennett and Mary Emma Burns.
+William Andrew Cecil Bennett was born on September 6, 1900, in Hastings, New Brunswick, Canada, one of five children of Andrew Havelock Bennett and Mary Emma Burns.
 His father was a third cousin of Richard Bedford Bennett, eleventh Prime Minister of Canada.

 Bennett left formal school in grade nine, during the First World War, to take a job in a hardware store.
 As an adult, he pursued correspondence courses to improve his knowledge and job potential.
 He joined the Air Force, but the war ended before he saw active duty.
 At the age of 18, he and his family moved to Edmonton, Alberta, and then to Westlock, Alberta, where Bennett's father operated a hardware store.

 In 1927 Bennett married Annie Elizabeth May Richards.
 In 1930 they moved to Victoria, and then Kelowna with their two children, Anita and R.J.
 A third child, William, was born in 1932.
 In Kelowna, Bennett joined such fraternal organizations as the local Gyro Club, Masonic Lodge, and the Kelowna Club, and was active with his family in the United Church of Canada.

 He was usually referred to as W. A. C. Bennett, although some referred to him either affectionately or mockingly as "Wacky" Bennett.
 To his close friends, he was known as "Cece".